alphagov/govuk-developer-docs/source/manual/merge-pr.html.md

 section: GitHub
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2018-09-04
+last_reviewed_on: 2019-02-15
 review_in: 6 months
 ---

-There are four rules for reviewing and merging PRs, which apply to all applications:
+There are five rules for reviewing and merging PRs, which apply to all applications:

 1. The `master` branch must be able to be released at any time.
 2. The change must have two reviews from people from GDS (preferably GOV.UK).
 This can (and normally will) include the author.
+3. If a branch is force-pushed or rebased after a review on its PR, the author must dismiss the stale review and ask for a new one, unless the change is a rebase on top of a small piece of work and the author is confident there are no side effects.
-3. The GitHub review UI should be used to mark a PR as approved or requiring changes.
+4. The GitHub review UI should be used to mark a PR as approved or requiring changes.
-4. The GitHub UI should be used to merge the PR.
+5. The GitHub UI should be used to merge the PR.
 This ensures the PR number is added to the merge commit.

 ## Example scenarios